kobotoolbox/kobo-common/README.md

 # kobo-common

-Small shareable resources for Kobo projects.
+A place to keep all non-complex files, for DRY purposes.
+We have:

+- Our logo in different versions.
+- Our color palette.
+- Linter configs.

-## Updating the contents of this packag
+## Updating the contents of this package

 We are relying on version tag heavily, so there are safety measures configured: